-“If neither legal restrictions nor unfettered political debate about Big Brother surveillance is a factor for a regime, then there are many different sorts of data that could be collated and cross-referenced to help identify possible terrorists or subversives,” says Paul Pillar, from the Brookings Institution.
+“If neither legal restrictions nor unfettered political debate about Big Brother surveillance is a factor for a regime, then there are many different sorts of data that could be collated and cross-referenced to help identify possible terrorists or subversives,” says Paul Pillar from the Brookings Institution.

 “…Pre-Crime establishment follows a drafting of cyberspace laws released…”

-Paul Pillar is skeptical.
+Paul Pillar is sceptical, however.
 “The people who are good at this are good because they have access to a lot of data,” he says.
 “They can experiment with all kinds of stuff.”